-Lake Bled in Slovenia is a popular travel destination with more than 1.2 million overnight guests annually.
+Lake Bled in Slovenia is a popular travel and wedding destination with more than 1.2 million overnight guests annually.
 Communication is easy because the Slovenes speak English and often German as well.
 The weather is influenced by the mountain ranges and especially the Julianne Alps.

-The summer is the busiest, hottest, and wettest time of the year with half of the annual visitors.
-Day temps are often above 30°C/86°F. The winter months are the quietest and driest.
+The summer is the busiest, hottest, and wettest time of the year, with half of the annual visitors.
+Day temps are frequently topping 30°C/86°F. The winter months are the quietest and driest.

 March can be pleasant and nice but also cold.
 The average daily temperature is 13°C/55°F but can drop significantly as well, especially at night to 3°C/37°F. April has much warmer day temps are on average around 18°C/64°F but nights are still cold around 7°C/45°F. Increasing rainfall in May and warmer day temps around 23°C/73°F during the day.
 The water temperature of Lake Bled is refreshing cold.
 Expect one-digit night temps if you plan to camp in spring.

 June is a lovely month for Lake Bled.
 Temperatures are on average already around 25°C/ 77°F but can climb up to 30°C/ 86°F as well.
 Swimming in the lake is fantastic with water temps around 22°C/72°F. It is super busy around Statehood Day in late June.
 Most residents are taking some days off to enjoy a long weekend.
 We came here at this specific weekend, but there is plenty of space to go swimming.
 Luckily, we had our bikes with us because the traffic was a real issue.
 July and August are the hottest and wettest months.